camunda-community-hub/zeebe-cherry-runtime/README.md

 # What is the Cherry Runtime?

 The Cherry Runtime is dedicated to executing Camunda 8 Connectors and Workers.

-It provides administrative pages to administrators and business developers.
+It provides
+* Administrative pages
+  * to monitor the activity of connectors/workers: speed, number of execution
+  * To stop/restart the execution

+* A connector can be uploaded
+  * From the UI,
+  * From a shared folder
+  * Download it from the marketplace, or a GitHub repository (soon)

+* Element template can be downloaded

+* A farm of runtime, all are managed from one single page

 ![Cherry Runtime Overview](doc/images/architecture.png)

 The Cherry runtime accepts any OUTBOUND connector.
-The definition can be downloaded from the MarketPlace or any GitHub repository (SOON).
-It provides an Administrator page where
-* a connector can be stop/start
-* execution statistics are available to size the cluster: Are multiple runtimes necessary to handle the load?

 This documentation gives information:
-* for administrators to start and administrate a Collection
+* for administrators to start and administrate connector
 * for BPM Designer, to access documentation and download Element-Template in your modeler
 * For developers, which information can be added during the development, to propose more information for administrators and BPM Designer